Example: Scan, Detect Drift, Enforce¶

 Now that we’ve turned on baseline enforcement, let’s make a small modification for Fugue to revert.

-Change the name of an AWS VPC
+Change the name of an Amazon VPC

 Enable or disable Network Watcher for an Azure region